Fabrice Olinga: Club career

-At the age of only 16, Olinga was called up by first-team manager Manuel Pellegrini for the 2012–13 opener, away against RC Celta de Vigo: he came on as a 60th-minute substitute for Sebastián Fernández, and went on to score the game's only goal, becoming La Liga's youngest ever goalscorer at 16 years and 98 days, beating the previous record holder Iker Muniain by 191 days.
+At the age of only 16, Olinga was called up by first-team manager Manuel Pellegrini for the 2012–13 opener, away against RC Celta de Vigo: he came on as a 60th-minute substitute for Sebastián Fernández, and went on to score the game's only goal, becoming La Liga's youngest ever goalscorer at 16 years and 98 days, beating the previous record holder Iker Muniain by 191 days; his record stood until 8 October 2023, when Lamine Yamal broke it by 11 days.

 Olinga started again four days later, appearing in a 2–0 win over Panathinaikos FC in that season's UEFA Champions League and playing 70 minutes.
 On 20 January 2014, he cut ties with Málaga – after rejecting the offer for a revised and improved contract counseled by his agent Pini Zahavi– and joined Apollon Limassol FC from the Cypriot First Division, being immediately loaned to S.V.
 Zulte Waregem for five months with an option to make the move permanently afterwards.

-In February 2015, Apollon loaned Olinga to Romania's FC Viitorul Constanța, with the transfer being superseded by U.C.
-Sampdoria who had too many non-European Union players in its ranks.
+In February 2015, Apollon loaned Olinga to Romania's FC Viitorul Constanța, with the transfer being superseded by UC Sampdoria who had too many non-European Union players in its ranks.
 On 11 April of the following year, his compatriot Eto'o called a press conference in which he announced he was taking the Italian club to court for what he perceived as an unfair treatment of Olinga, going as far as claiming both signings were related.

 In the summer of 2015, Sampdoria renounced his rights on Olinga and he signed a two-year deal at Royal Mouscron-Péruwelz.
-He hardly got a game during his early stint in the Belgian First Division A, his second goal as a professional only arriving on 30 September 2017 in a 2–2 home draw against KV Mechelen.
+He hardly got a game during his early stint in the Belgian Pro League, his second goal as a professional only arriving on 30 September 2017 in a 2–2 home draw against KV Mechelen.

+After leaving, Olinga represented Rio Ave FC (Liga Portugal 2) and FC Botoșani (Romanian Liga I).